medusajs/medusa/docs/content/add-plugins/algolia.md

+---
+description: 'Learn how to integrate Algolia with the Medusa server.
+Algolia is a search engine service that allows developers to integrate advanced search functionalities into an ecommerce storefront.
+Learn how to install the Algolia plugin into the Medusa server and how to integrate it into a storefront.'
+---

 # Algolia

 In this document, you’ll learn how to install the [Algolia plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-algolia) and use it on both your Medusa Server and your storefront.